-In this Power Apps tutorial, we will discuss how to create calculator in PowerApps.
-PowerApps create calculator example that will show a simple calculator.
+This Power Apps tutorial will discuss creating a calculator in PowerApps.
+PowerApps create a calculator example that will show a simple calculator.

 Now, we will see how to create a simple calculator in Power Apps.